Care Guides > Emergency Respite Care: Breaks For Carers

 The most common form of respite care is through a respite care home.
 Here, short-term relief can be provided to caregivers.
 If you’re the caregiver then rest assured that while the person you’re caring for is in a respite home, they’ll be well looked after.
 The staff at your chosen care home will sit down with you to discuss your loved one’s needs and their likes/dislikes, so you can be sure that everything is taken care of.

-Within a respite home, temporary care will often last from one to two weeks.
+Our 2024 Care Seeker Survey shows that older adults often use temporary respite care as a way of transitioning into permanent care.
+The most common duration for respite care is around two weeks.
 During this period, your loved one will be supported in a home-from-home setting with all their personal needs taken care of.

 It can be difficult to find space at short notice, but some homes take advance bookings which can help you when trying to plan ahead.
 For example, if you’re looking to book a holiday then you can match the dates with when you plan on taking this holiday.